ronaldespinozaa/BOOTCAMP_THE_BRIDGE_DS_additional_materials/machine_learning/README.md

 # 🚀 Machine Learning Bootcamp Guide

-Welcome to the **Machine Learning Bootcamp**. 📚 This guide will serve as a reference to help you make the most of your learning experience during the course.
+📚 This guide will serve as a reference to help you make the most of your learning experience during the course.

 ## 📋 Bootcamp Content